Thulusdhoo

 Thulusdhoo (ތުލުސްދޫ) is the capital of Kaafu Atoll, which is an administrative division of the Maldives.

 The island is 26.81 km northeast of the country's capital, Malé.

 Geography

-The island is 26.81 km northeast of the country's capital, Malé.
+The island is located in North Malé Atoll.
 Thulusdhoo is 1.580 km in length and just 0.680 km wide, with a total land area of 33 ha.